Simon the Sorcerer: Gameplay

 A screenshot of Simon the Sorcerer.
 The game employed the same style of verbal commands found in other titles at the time, including The Secret of Monkey Island.

 As a point-and-click adventure game, the player controls the protagonist, Simon, by using the mouse.
 The iOS and Android versions use touchscreen controls instead.
 Gameplay involves the player moving Simon to different locations in the game, interacting with objects and other characters at each site.
 The player can make Simon perform actions through verbal commands like "Look at", "Talk to", and "Give", with objects that are picked up being placed into an inventory.
 Using these items requires the right verbal command and then selecting the target for that object.
 The game primarily involves talking to people for information, including hints or acquiring items, and using the correct items to solve puzzles.
 A menu system is provided for loading, saving and quitting the game via a postcard contained in the inventory.
 A fast-travel system is also provided in the form of a map in the inventory that can be used up until a certain point in the story.

 Synopsis

 Setting

-The story takes in a parallel universe to the real world, where magic and monsters exist, although it contains some modern items and elements.
+The story takes place in a parallel universe to the real world, where magic and monsters exist, although it contains some modern items and elements.
 The game's world features elements that are parodies of those from popular fantasy novels and fairy tales, including Rapunzel, The Lord of the Rings, Discworld, The Chronicles of Narnia, Jack and the Beanstalk, and the Three Billy Goats Gruff.